pd2afconverter/pd2afconverter.github.io/pages/specification.md

 ## 1. Rules for identifying active entity pool nodes

 The following rules are used to find _active entities_ in the context of Process Description maps.
 Then, in other rules, the status of the entities _active_ vs. _inactive_ is used for adequate conversion.
+An entity is identified as _active_ if it is marked as "active" in a state variable, or has an outgoing regulatory arc (modulation, stimulation, catalysis, inhibition, necessery stimiulation), or has a consumption arc.

    <h4 style="color:black">1.1 PD2AF:AE-A (0.1 act)</h4>